Whistleblower Explains How Cambridge Analytica Helped Fuel U.S. 'Insurgency'

 On how Cambridge Analytica collected data

 When the story blew up, one of the things that people often talked about is how it was a hack of Facebook, or some kind of data breach.
-And what actually happened was that Facebook authorized the applications that Cambridge Analytics ended up using to access the data.
+And what actually happened was that Facebook authorized the applications that Cambridge Analytica ended up using to access the data.
 The company engaged professors at the University of Cambridge to create an application that then got put onto Facebook where people would go and fill out personality inventories, like surveys about who they are and their attributes.
 But the way the app worked was that they wouldn't just harvest the data of the person who responded to that survey, but it would go into their profile and look at all of their friends and harvest all of their friends' data as well.

 So when you had one person fill out a survey, by default they effectively consented by proxy for hundreds of other people, simply because they were Facebook friends with them.
 So that scaled really quickly.
 And at the time, the way Facebook worked, they allowed applications to have that feature.
 They've since turned it off, and rightfully so, but at the time, you could acquire a lot of data really quickly.